core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 A leaf-list MUST be encoded using a CBOR array data item (major type 4).
 Each entry of this array MUST be encoded using the rules defined by the YANG type specified.

-The following example shows the encoding the 'search' leaf-list containing the two entries, "ietf.org" and "ieee.org".
+The following example shows the encoding a 'search' leaf-list instance containing the two entries, "ietf.org" and "ieee.org".

 Definition example {{RFC7317}}: